Soke Mark Murdock

-9th Degree Black Belt in Casarez Manabi-Masho Ju-Jitsu, The authentic and original Manabi-Masho Ju-Jitsu
+10th Degree Black Belt in Casarez Manabi-Masho Ju-Jitsu, The authentic and original Manabi-Masho Ju-Jitsu

-Member of The World Head of Family Sokeship Council and the International Council of Grandmasters.
+Member of The World Head of Family Sokeship Council

 This is how I became interested in martial arts and started in martial arts.
 I became interested in martial arts in the summer of 1979.
 While I was working at a grocery store in Chesapeake, Ohio.
 There was this guy (Sensei Casarez, 6th degree black belt at that time) that came into the store and was showing all kinds of really cool martial arts techniques to the manager or anyone who wanted to see them.
 He could control my 6’4″ manager with a couple of fingers.
 I thought that was just magical.
 I said to myself I have to learn that.
 At that time I started to have Sensei Casarez, a 6th Degree Black Belt show me different techniques.
 I wanted to go to his school and officially enroll as a student but could not afford tuition at that time.
 I then started training with a couple of friends who were actual students of Grandmaster Casarez.
 I learned a lot from them but still wasn’t satisfied.
 I wanted more techniques and more training, more than they could offer me.
-Finally a couple years later I began training on a regular basis with Soke Casarez and have been for nearly 40 years now.
+Finally a couple years later I began training on a regular basis with Soke Casarez and have been for over 44 years now total unofficially 1979 and officially 1982.
 In 1986 I began to assist Soke Casarez in teaching.
 In April 1994 I moved to the Raleigh , NC. area brought Manabi-Masho Ju-Jitsu to North Carolina.
 I began privately training and tutoring students from April 1994 thought may 1996.
 In May 1996 I founded Southern School of Martial Arts.
 On.
 May 16, 2016 Southern School of Martial Arts celebrated it’s 20th anniversary.

 In October, 2001 I created a special Children’s Martial Art called Kobushi-Do, “The Little Warrior Way”.
 This children’s martial art specializes in children’s self defense in a fun and entertaining way.
 In July 2017 I created a program for small children ages 3 through early 6 years old called Little Ninja.
 This programs works on developing motor skills, balance and hand and eye coordination while preparing them to learn martial arts techniques.